bigmeech/tradingbot/README.md

-Here’s a quick guide to get started with the trading bot based on the current implementation.

----

 ## Quick Start Guide: Trading Bot Framework

 This guide will walk you through setting up and running the trading bot, including configuring connectors, defining middleware and strategies, and executing trades.